Mount Kosciuszko

 Mount Kosciuszko (/ˌkɒziˈʌskoʊ/ KOZ-ee-USK-oh; /pl/ kosh-CHOOSH-koh; Ngarigo: Kunama Namadgi) is the highest mountain of mainland Australia, at 2228 m above sea level.
 It is located on the Main Range of the Snowy Mountains in Kosciuszko National Park, a part of the Australian Alps National Parks and Reserves, in New South Wales, and is located west of Crackenback and close to Jindabyne, near the border with Victoria.
 Mount Kosciuszko is ranked 35th by topographic isolation.

 Etymology and charting

-The mountain was named by the Polish explorer Paweł (Paul) Edmund Strzelecki in 1840, in honour of Tadeusz Kościuszko, general and hero of the Kościuszko Uprising and American Revolutionary War, because of its perceived resemblance to the Kościuszko Mound in Kraków, Poland.
+The mountain was named by the Polish explorer Paweł (Paul) Edmund Strzelecki in 1840, in honour of Tadeusz Kościuszko, a general of the Kościuszko Uprising and American Revolutionary War, because of its perceived resemblance to the Kościuszko Mound in Kraków, Poland.

-An exploration party led by Strzelecki and James Macarthur beside him with Indigenous guides Charlie Tarra and Jackey set off on what is called Strzelecki’s Southern expedition.
+An exploration party led by Strzelecki and James Macarthur beside him with Indigenous guides Charley Tarra and Jackey set off on what is called Strzelecki’s Southern expedition.
 Macarthur was seeking new pastures.
 Strzelecki wanted to investigate the climate, geology, paleontology and geography of NSW and to publish his findings.
 This included identifying Australia’s highest summit, which Strzelecki reached on 12 March 1840.